AllenNeuralDynamics/aind-file-standards/documentation_standards/data_acquisition_doc_standard.md

 ## Hardware Instructions

 All data acquisition systems require hardware, which should ideally be fully described in publicly available visible documents that would allow an external researcher to build a comparable system.
-This might include white papers, bills of material, CAD files, methods papers, protocols, etc.
+This might include white papers, bills of material, CAD files, methods papers, protocols, etc. The repository should contain links to these docuements.

 A great example for the Frame Independent Photometry (FIP) system is here: https://www.protocols.io/view/modified-frame-projected-independent-fiber-photome-261ge39edl47/v2